-- 1. The definitions set out in the Settlement Agreement apply to this Distribution Protocol and are incorporated herein. - 2.
-For the purposes of this Distribution Protocol: - (a) Class Period means the period during which Class Members paid an eligible Prepayment Charge in accordance with an Interest Rate Differential (not simply 3 months interest), from October 7, 2005 to December 31, 2017. - (b) Eligible Claimant means a Class Member who the Claims Administrator has identified as being entitled to receive settlement benefits, as described in this Distribution Protocol.

-(c) Claims Bar Deadline means one hundred and eighty (180) days from the commencement of the claims process, or such other date set by the Courts.
+- (c) Ontario Class Period means the period during which Ontario Class Members paid an eligible Prepayment Charge, from October 7, 2009 to December 31, 2017. - (d) Eligible Claimant means a Class Member who the Claims Administrator has identified as being entitled to receive settlement benefits, as described in this Distribution Protocol. - (e) Claims Bar Deadline means one hundred and eighty (180) days from the commencement of the claims process, or such other date set by the Courts.